 Can I use niacinamide with retinaldehyde?

 Yes, you can use niacinamide with retinaldehyde.
-You can either buy a product with both ingredients or use separate products for each.
+You can either buy a serum or cosmetic cream with both ingredients or use separate products for each.

 Can I use retinaldehyde with vitamin C?

 No, you should not use retinaldehyde with vitamin C together as it can over-exfoliate your skin, resulting in increased skin sensitivity.
-If you wish to incorporate both ingredients into your skin care routine, ensure that you use one ingredient in the morning and the other at night.
+If you wish to incorporate both ingredients into your beauty and skincare routine, ensure that you use one ingredient in the morning and the other at night.

 - Retinaldehyde is a stabilized derivative of vitamin A that quickly converts to retinoic acid when applied to the skin.